 “There’s a mongrel koi in there.
 It’s the most dangerous of all goldfish” ~ Deuce Bigalow

 Many years ago I came across some polymer clay sculptures in a southwest art gallery, and I was blown away by the color, pattern and detail of the figures.
 I started working with this medium back then and have been obsessed by polymer clay (fimo) ever since.
-As a self-taught artist, I have developed my own personal style and technique, after much practice and study of the contemporary master sculptors I most admire.
+As a self-taught artist, I have developed my own voice, personal style and technique.
 This is a life-long learning process, and my style is ever evolving.

 I primarily work with the millefiori technique.
 Millefiori (Italian for “thousand flowers”), also known as caning, is an old glassworks technique arranging different colored glass rods to make an image, heated and stretched, then sliced for a repeatable pattern.
 The properties of polymer clay work well with this technique.
 Imagine oil painting in 3-D.